Record year in 2016/17:

 Quality management and food safety is integrated into all of our activities and operations.
 All Viterra facilities meet the highest international standards of food safety management through our ISO 22000 accreditation.
 All export facilities are registered and certified by the Department of Agriculture and Water Resources (DAWR).
 We undertake comprehensive grain classification and residue testing and have a dedicated state of the art laboratory, accredited by the National Association of Testing Authorities, which oversees all classification testing.

 With nearly 700 permanent employees and up to 2,000 additional employees during harvest, predominantly in rural areas; we are a major employer in South Australia.

 Viterra is part of Glencore Agriculture, a global leader in originating, handling, processing and marketing agricultural commodities including grain, oilseeds, pulses, sugar, rice, cotton, vegetable oils, protein meals and biodiesel.
-Glencore Agriculture’s operations span more than 35 countries worldwide and include marketing offices in 34 countries.
+Glencore Agriculture’s operations and marketing offices span more than 35 countries worldwide.

 To achieve our vision, we have developed six key focus areas.

 1. Improve our high standards of health, safety and environmental performance.

 In every aspect of our business, the health and safety of our people, contractors, visitors, customers and communities is our number one priority.

 2. Achieve closer, mutually beneficial relationships with growers.

 Growers are key customers.
 The success of our business is reliant on their success.
 We work closely with our grower customers to understand their changing needs and match our services to meet those needs.

 3. Inspire and support our people to be ambassadors.